Archives

 Knock

-Knock: Short story by Fredric BrownThis story by Fredric Brown begins and ends with what some claim is the shortest horror story ever written: The last man on Earth sat alone in a room.
-There was a knock on the door… A scientist wakes to find himself in a cell.
+Knock: Short story by Fredric BrownThis story by Fredric Brown begins and ends with what may be the shortest horror story ever written: The last man on Earth sat alone in a room.
+There was a knock on the door… A scientist wakes to find himself alone in a cell.
 The previous night Alien invaders had collected 217 animal species, including him, for study.
 They then destroyed all other animal life on the planet.
-He devises a clever way to convince the aliens that living on Earth is not a good idea.
-After they have all gone, he hears the second knock on the door.
+He convinces them that Earth is a dangerous place to live.
+After they have gone, he hears the second knock on the door.
+Themes include exploration, genocide, deceit, solitude, “duty”.
 More…

 Voodoo